Krulicusek/Warehouse/readme.md

 # Notes

-Currently still need to implement a way to use WarehouseWebService methods inside WarehouseclientUI
+App almost ready, only need to make a few visual adjustments